 The United Methodist Church is a 12.3-million-strong global church that opens hearts, opens minds and open doors through active engagement with our world.
 Read more at umc.org.

 Following twenty years of owning and operating a Nashville-based temporary employment agency with his wife, Suzanne, Brother Dave answered God’s call to the pastoral ministry in 2010.
 He served as lead pastor at Good Hope UMC and Bethlehem UMC in Lebanon, TN before being appointed to Old Hickory in 2014.
-He is father to three grown children, and loves to be met at the back gate by his two dogs, Smoochie and Chanel.
+He is father to three grown children.

 Horton Monroe, Choir Director